-Going to a swimming pool is a traditionally Icelandic way for weary travellers to relax.
-During the summer season, the Skagafjörður region offers a total of seven geothermal swimming pools.
-Of these, the Sauðárkrókur, Hofsós and Varmahlíð pools stay open year-round.
-The other pools are located at Steinsstaðir, Bakkaflöt, Hólar and Sólgarðar.
-All seven places offer the opportunity of sitting in a traditional hot tub at the end of a pleasant day in Skagafjörður.
+Going to a swimming pool is a traditional Icelandic way for weary travelers to relax.
+During the summer season, the Skagafjörður region offers a total of several geothermal swimming pools.
+The pools are located at Varmahlíð, Sauðárkrókur, Hofsós, and Sólgarðar.
+All places offer the opportunity of sitting in a traditional hot tub at the end of a pleasant day.

-There are several naturally geothermal hot springs, of which Grettislaug, named after the saga hero Grettir, is the most famous.
-Rocks have been piled in recent years to form tubs at the seashore where Grettir is thought to have bathed after his feat of swimming there from Drangey.
+Another natural hot spring is Grettislaug, located a little further than Sauðárkrókur (43 km from the hotel).
+This pool was named after the story hero Grettir, rocks have been piled in recent years to form tubs at the seashore where Grettir is thought to have bathed after his feat of swimming there from Drangey.